scionproto-contrib/jpan/doc/Design.md

 - We do **not** introduce custom exceptions.
 The rationale is that we want our API to be as similar as possible as the standard networking API.

+## Path & Addresses

+There are two types of paths:
+- `RequestPath` are used to send initial request.
+They are retrieved from a path service and contain meta information.
+- `ResponsePath` are used to respond to a client request.
+They are extracted from Scion packets.

+Paths contain an origin IA:IP:port, a destination IA:IP:port, a raw path and a first hop IP:port.

+A Scion(Socket)Address contains IA, IP (, port) and potentially a hostNameString.
+Scion(Socket)Addresses need to be resolved via DNS TXT fields.
+A ScionAddress cannot be resolved via JDK DNS resolution, hence they do not inherit Inet(Socket)Address.

 ## DatagramSocket

 **DatagramSocket is not really supported, please use DatagramChannel instead.**